Smoked Chicken Thighs

 1. Marinate the chicken thighs

 The first step to flavorful chicken is all in the marinade.
 This is also where you can get a little creative with your flavors.

-There are hundreds of store-bought marinades on the market that are geared towards chicken, or you can just whip up your own right at home.
+There are hundreds of store-bought marinades on the market that are geared toward chicken, or you can just whip up your own right at home.